abhagupta/testobject_performance/README.md

  chromeOptions.setPerfLoggingPrefs(perfLogConf);
  ```

  in simple_appium_test.js and run script again.
+You will be able to open the browser successfully on the device.

+### Comparison with saucelabs
 To compare the execution with simple browser tests in saucelabs, run
 ```
 node simple_selenium_test.js